tigerbeetle/tigerbeetle/docs/internals/data_file.md

 To lookup an object in a table, binary search the index block to locate the data block which should hold the object, then binary search inside the data block.

-Table size is limited by a single index block which can hold only so many references to data blocks.
+Table size is physically limited by a single index block which can hold only so many references to data blocks.
+However, tables are further artificially limited to hold only a certain (compile-time constant) number of entries.
 Tables are arranged in levels.
 Each subsequent level contains exponentially more tables.

 Tables in a single level are pairwise disjoint.
 Tables in different layers overlap, but the key LSM: invariant is observed: values in shallow layers override values in deeper layers.
 This means that